ggsousa/my-homelab/hackintosh/README.md

 - **TSC Sync**: Using `CpuTscSync` to prevent kernel panics on multi-core Skylake-X CPUs.
 - **ACPI Patches**: Custom SSDTs for RTC, HPET, and USB mapping (essential for X299).
 - **MSR 0xE2**: BIOS is unlocked to allow native power management without `AppleCpuPmCfgLock`.

+> **Note**: This setup is for educational purposes.
+Always refer to the [Dortania OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/) as your primary source of truth.